yannickkayser/dashboard_conflict_data/README.md

 2. Use [**`QUICK_START.md`**](docs/QUICK_START.md) to run the full pipeline once and generate all databases.
 3. Refer to [**`DATABASE_SCHEMA.md`**](docs/DATABASE_SCHEMA.md) when constructing your first analytical queries (e.g., coverage vs. fatalities by country).
 4. Keep [**`TROUBLESHOOTING.md`**](docs/TROUBLESHOOTING.md) nearby when scaling up, moving to GPU, or encountering API/database issues.
+5. Look at [**ÀUTOMATION.md`**](docs/AUTOMATION.md) for the constant fetching and updating of the pipeline to ensure that the dashboard shows the newest possible data.